“You've just won a NEW CAR!”

 First step: Finding the perfect vehicle fit.
 With our specific road trip needs taken into consideration, the 2017 Ford Escape was declared our future home away from home.
 The project had finally become more than just a dream.

 Ford often loans new vehicles to bloggers and influencers.
 That’s nothing new.
-But lending one to another company like Coca-Cola?
-This was a first.
+But lending one to another company like

 The partnership opened the door for JourneyxJourney.
 Working with Mattiace, social media producer Pete Kidd led the charge on the Ford side, while Bucherati and I took the wheel on the Journey side (figuratively and literally, of course).
 The teams worked together on everything from mapping out the route and coordinating social media efforts, to designing a unique car wrap for the Ford Escape that would evangelize both Coke Journey and Ford on the road.